david-a-siegel/MPRAudit/README.md

 Feel free to implement your own and/or contact us with suggestions!

-### Example Simulations
+### Additional Example Simulations

+We provided a small CSV as discussed above to test the basic function of MPRAudit on paired data with a CSV input.

-Example simulations can be run as
+To test MPRAudit without creating a CSV file, some additional example simulations can be run as

 ```
 python Example_Simulation#.py